graphql/graphql-spec/spec/Section 2 -- Language.md

 }
 ```

-In this query, the `id`, `firstName`, and `lastName` fields form a selection
+In this query operation, the `id`, `firstName`, and `lastName` fields form a
-set.
+selection set.
 Selection sets may also contain fragment references.

 ## Fields